torbiak/torbiak.github.io-hugo/content/post/histogram_gnuplot_vs_matplotlib/index.md

 # Best resources for learning

-To learn more about Gnuplot I'd recommend reading [the manual](http://gnuplot.info/docs_5.0/gnuplot.pdf), skimming less relevant sections but paying particular attention to most of part 1 and the description of the `plot` command in part 3.
+For gnuplot I'd definitely recommend looking at [Gnuplot in Action](https://www.manning.com/books/gnuplot-in-action-second-edition), which is an amazing tutorial that teaches all the basics and a bunch of practical tricks.
+If you don't want to buy a book I'd recommend reading [the manual](http://gnuplot.info/docs_5.0/gnuplot.pdf), skimming less relevant sections but paying particular attention to most of part 1 and the description of the `plot` command in part 3.
 Once these fundamental topics are understood I think the rest can be looked up as needed.
 At first glance the manual doesn't look like it's organized for a linear read but I was well-served by that approach.
+The `help` command seems to provide all the content in the manual but conveniently indexed by topic and command, and I wish that I realized how good it was earlier, as I'm finding it far more convenient than referring to the manual.
 Looking through the collection of [demos](http://gnuplot.sourceforge.net/demo_5.0/) may also be helpful.

 I learned what I know about matplotlib by stumbling through the official docs, which was painful and inefficient.
 They're clearly written and comprehensive but it was difficult to find what I needed to do practical things.
 I suspect having such comprehensive API docs creates a [Worse is Better](https://www.jwz.org/doc/worse-is-better.html) situation making the creation of tutorial-style documentation seem like a relatively low-value activity since all the needed information is already out there somewhere and duplicating it in a tutorial increases the maintenance burden.
 I'd recommend starting with [Nicolas Rougier's tutorial](http://www.labri.fr/perso/nrougier/teaching/matplotlib/) over the ones on [matplotlib.org](http://matplotlib.org/users/tutorials.html).

 # Conclusion

 I'm impressed with both tools; they both render beautiful charts.
-As I mentioned in the intro I'd lean towards Gnuplot for simpler, quicker tasks since it so convenient and concise, and towards matplotlib for fancier stuff, since it seems like everything imaginable is customizable if you pound your head against the docs for a bit.
-When each chart is defined in a separate script Gnuplot is kicky fast compared to matplotlib, I think largely due to the time it takes to import all the matplotlib libraries; it probably doesn't matter but it still bolsters my warm feelings of convenience for Gnuplot.
+As I mentioned in the intro I'd lean towards gnuplot for simpler, quicker tasks since it so convenient and concise, and towards matplotlib for fancier stuff, since it seems like everything imaginable is customizable if you pound your head against the docs for a bit.
+When each chart is defined in a separate script gnuplot is kicky fast compared to matplotlib, I think largely due to the time it takes to import all the matplotlib libraries; it probably doesn't matter but it still bolsters my warm feelings of convenience for gnuplot.

 # Appendix: pandas